stepchowfun/theorem-prover/README.md

     > remove forall x.
 Equals(x, x)
     Axiom removed: (∀x.
 Equals(x, x)).
-    These lemmas were proven using that axiom and were also removed:
+    This lemma was proven using that axiom and was also removed:
       Equals(a, a)

 Copyright (C) 2014 Stephan Boyer